MakotoUwu/challenge-data-analysis/README.md

 <a name="usage"></a>
 ## Usage

-All expalinig you can find in ipynb files.
+All explanations you can find in ipynb files.
 Run each notebook from the terminal or command line:

 ```ipython notebook <name_of_notebook.ipynb>```